-As of December 31, 2018, total assets of CBS Costa Rica were \$121 million, consisting primarily of operating cash.
-As of December 31, 2018, total liabilities of CBS Costa Rica were \$50 million, consisting primarily of intercompany borrowings.
+As of December 31, 2020, total assets of CBS Costa Rica were \$149 million, consisting primarily of cash.
+As of December 31, 2020, total liabilities of CBS Costa Rica were \$62 million, consisting primarily of interaffiliate borrowings.

 MLEs are entities, including foreign offices and branches, that are significant to the maintenance of a CO or CBL.
 To determine its MLEs, Citi analyzed each operating entity's significance to corresponding COs and CBLs based on certain assessment criteria, including revenues, net income, third-party assets, among others.
 Citi separately evaluated each service entity based on the alignment of service assets, including employees, technology, vendors, and real estate.
-CBS Costa Rica was designated a Service MLE because it holds service assets needed to support an Operating MLE.
+CBS Costa Rica was designated a Service MLE because it holds service assets needed to support Operating MLEs such as CBNA Home Office and Citibanamex.

-CBS Costa Rica is a non-risk-taking Service MLE providing interaffiliate services based on formal intercompany service agreements with arm's-length pricing.
+CBS Costa Rica is a non-risk-taking Service MLE providing interaffiliate services based on formal interaffiliate service agreements with arm's-length pricing.
 Following the transfer to the Reorganization Trust, CBS Costa Rica would remain solvent and would continue to operate throughout Resolution.
 CBS Costa Rica would provide services on arm's-length terms to other MLEs for as long as necessary to facilitate their own Resolution strategies.
 CBS Costa Rica has sufficient working capital to maintain operations for at least six months, in the event of a delay in recoveries from affiliates in Resolution.